• Call to Schedule an Appointment – 1 (888) 551-1190

 • Blog

 Because of Issues with Social Security, we are experiencing significant delays in the processing of claims.
-There is a backlog of claims that have been stuck at the initial application levels and reconsideration levels.
-This may affect you!
-Here is a short video about what is going on.
+There is a backlog of claims that have been delayed at the initial application and reconsideration levels.
+Please don’t get discouraged.
+We are doing all we can to help Social Security process claims more quickly.

 We are “A Voice for the Disabled”